 A similar conclusion came about regarding a freefalling skydiver impacting a seesaw, flinging a young girl on top of a seven-story building (unharmed).
 The impact of such a skydiver would likely break (or bend) most seesaws, and even if the seesaw managed to transfer all the energy to the young girl, the force of such a launch would be enough to kill her on launch.
 In addition, the force was more than enough to launch her well above a seven-story building.
 The MythBusters were amazed; usually the more outlandish stories would grossly overestimate the forces involved; this one actually grossly underestimated the forces.

 There's a joke where Marshall talks about there being no minorities in Minnesota other than Prince.
 While it may not seem like it, Minnesota does have sizable black populations in many areas, with there even being a section of Minneapolis dubbed "Little Mogadishu" due to its sizable Somalian immigrant community.
-That said, this was a joke about stereotypes, and in smaller towns in the state, it's closer to the truth—but incidentally not where Marshall is from (St. Cloud, which has is as about as white as and has a higher percentage of black residents than the Minneapolis-St. Paul metro area—about 7% vs. about 6%—although not as much as Minneapolis or St. Paul themselves—which hover around 60% white and 15% black).
+That said, this was a joke about stereotypes, and in smaller towns in the state, it's closer to the truth-but incidentally not where Marshall is from (St. Cloud, which has is about as white as and has a higher percentage of black residents than the Minneapolis-St. Paul metro area-about 7% vs. about 6%-although not as much as Minneapolis or St. Paul themselves-which hover around 60% white and 15% black).

 A common source of snickering about Star Trek: The Next Generation is that Picard is supposedly French, but speaks English with a British accent and not a French one.
-Patrick Stewart is indeed British and not French, but it's common for French people who know English well to speak it in a British accent - Britain is, after all, the nearest English-speaking country to France.
+Patrick Stewart is indeed British and not French, but it's common for French people who know English well to speak it in a British accent-Britain is, after all, the nearest English-speaking country to France.
 A French person speaking English with a British accent is no more unrealistic than is, say, a Mexican person who speaks English with an accent from the American south (and Picard only speaks French in one episode.
 Even his visit home to France was everyone speaking English).